vaccovecrana/gitflow-oss-java-slim/gs-docs/02-org-config/development-features.md

 Lastly, the `versions` block allows you to configure:

-- `gradle` - The Gradle distribution version to execute this build.
-It is specified in `X.Y.Z` format and is downloaded from `services.gradle.org` to execute a build under Github actions.
-It does not affect which Gradle distribution you use for local development.
 - `j8spec` - The version of `jspec` to use.
 It is defined in Maven dependency notation format.
+- `javaVersion` - The language [version](https://docs.gradle.org/current/javadoc/org/gradle/api/JavaVersion.html) to use.